-- a) Any regular full-time employee who is required to perform Jury Duty, Coroner's Duty, or as a Crown Witness or Coroner's Witness on a day which he/she would normally have worked will be reimbursed by the Company for the difference between the pay received for Jury Duty and his/her regular straight time hourly rate of pay for his/her regularly scheduled hours of work.
+- a) Any regular full-time employee who is required to perform Jury Duty, Coroner's Duty, or as a Crown Witness or Coroner's Witness on a day which they would normally have worked will be reimbursed by the Company for the difference between the pay received for Jury Duty and their regular straight time hourly rate of pay for their regularly scheduled hours of work.
 It is understood that such reimbursement shall not be for hours in excess of eight (8) per day or forty (40) per week, less statutory pay received for Jury Duty.
-The employee will be required to furnish proof of Jury Service and Jury Duty pay received. - b) Any piece worker who is required to perform Jury Duty shall be compensated for the difference between statutory pay received for Jury Duty and his/her job rate in accordance with the principle established Article XI, Section 2 b).
+The employee will be required to furnish proof of Jury Service and Jury Duty pay received. - b) Any piece worker who is required to perform Jury Duty shall be compensated for the difference between statutory pay received for Jury Duty and their job rate in accordance with the principle established Article XI, Section 2 b).